gla-rad/MCP-Charts/README.md

 all the configuration parameters for all childern charts, but also a sert of keystores and truststores, mainly for the keycloak and the MIR modules.

+IMPORTANT: All binary files need to be encoded into Base64 beforehand since helm will not be able to load the otherwise.
+Plain text configuration files however can be provided as they are.

 ```bash
 helm install my-mcp mcp-charts/mcp --version 0.0.1 -f config/values.yaml \
     --set-file global.mir_api_config=config/application.yaml \